BoysGameStudio/EditorPlus_UPM/README.md

 Notes
 - UniversalAnimPlayer is editor-only (in Editor folder) and wrapped with UNITY_EDITOR; it will not be included in player builds.
 - ShowActionTimelineAttribute lives in Runtime so shipping builds compile even if fields keep the attribute.
 The corresponding drawers and tools are in Editor.
-- SceneTimeline palette: call EditorPlus.SceneTimeline.PaletteBus.Publish(List<PaletteEntry>) from your own editor tooling to update colors/indices used by the outline preview.
+- SceneTimeline palette: call EditorPlus.AnimationPreview.PaletteBus.Publish(List<PaletteEntry>) from your own editor tooling to update colors/indices used by the outline preview.
 No dependency on your game assemblies is required.
 - Keep gameplay/simulation logic out of EditorPlus to preserve determinism and isolation.
 Only editor-facing utilities should live here.